The Addams Family (2019 film): Production

 In 2010 after Illumination Entertainment acquired the rights to The Addams Family comics, they began work on the film at Universal Pictures as a stop-motion animated film directed by Tim Burton and produced by Chris Meledandri.
 After development stopped, however, in 2013, Metro-Goldwyn-Mayer (MGM) announced that they would produce the animated film based on The Addams Family comics, with Pamela Pettler then writing the screenplay.
-On June 6, 2019, it was announced that Bron Creative is co-financing the film with MGM as part of a multi-picture co-financing agreement with the studio.
+On June 6, 2019, it was announced that Bron Creative was co-financing the film with MGM as part of a multi-picture co-financing agreement with the studio.
 In October 2017, it was announced that the film would be directed and produced by Conrad Vernon.
 Additionally, Gail Berman, Alex Schwartz, and Alison O'Brien also produced the film.
 Matt Lieberman wrote the finished screenplay, with story by credit for Lieberman, Erica Rivinoja, and Vernon.
 The film was animated by Cinesite Studios and Nitrogen Studios with Tabitha Shick overseeing it for MGM.
 In December 2017, it was reported that Oscar Isaac was in talks to voice the role of Gomez Addams in the film.
 On June 5, 2018, Isaac was officially cast, alongside Charlize Theron, Allison Janney, Bette Midler, Chloë Grace Moretz, Finn Wolfhard and Nick Kroll.
 Jenna Ortega also auditioned for the role of Wednesday.
 On July 24, 2018, Aimee Garcia joined the voice cast.
 On August 30, 2018, Elsie Fisher was added as well.
 On November 23, 2018, Catherine O'Hara and Martin Short were added as Morticia's parents, On August 7, 2019, Snoop Dogg, Tituss Burgess, and Jenifer Lewis joined as Cousin Itt, Glenn, and Great Auntie Sloom, respectively.